 Operators require a specific package before they update ownership and restart payments.
 The exact contents vary from company to company.
 Two operators in the same county can demand different things for the same kind of interest.

 Much also depends on your situation.
 The size of the interest matters.
-So does the state of the title and how the property passed through the family.
+So does the state of the mineral title chain and how the property passed through the family.
 A small, clean interest in a simple family clears with light documentation.
-But a larger interest, or a tangled chain, pushes the requirements much higher.
+A larger interest, or a tangled chain, pushes the requirements much higher.

 Here is the trap.
 You cannot tell from the outside which standard a given operator will apply to your interest.
 The operator does not publish it.
 Submit the wrong package and it does not just fail.
 It restarts the review from zero.